ajmal017/Stock-2/readme.md

 # Stock and Portfolios

-Users can select stocks and optimise portfolios through the application of the Modern Portfolio Theory (MPT).
+Users can select stocks and optimise their portfolios through the application of the Modern Portfolio Theory (MPT).
 The application calculates the volatility and returns of the stocks and portfolios and prices European options based on the Black-Scholes model.
 The results are plotted in charts in the web client.

 The application is available at www.romoclub.com and it uses a React web client, microservices developed with Node (Express) and Python (FastAPI), nginx as a reverse proxy and Redis as a caching layer.
 The services are deployed in Docker containers in Elastic Beanstalk through Travis CI/CD pipeline.

 ## Features:

 - Calculation of the volatility and returns of individual stocks and portfolios.
-- Optimisation of the portfolio composition by modelling different distributions of the stocks and calculating the Sharpe ratio.
+- Optimisation of the portfolio composition by modelling different distributions of the stocks weight and calculating the Sharpe ratio.
 - Pricing of European Call options.

 ## Getting Started